An overview of Infection Associated ME/CFS can be found on the Stanford Medical School website.

 Voices from the Shadows shows the devastating impact that these misguided beliefs have had on the lives of so many people.
 Children have been particularly at risk since they are vulnerable to persuasion and their views are often overridden by professionals, but both men and women have been harmed too.
 Many adults and children continue to suffer at the hands of a medical system which has for too long denied the severity of their physical illness, has abandoned biomedical research for decades in the UK, and has hounded professionals who tried to promote understanding of ME as a physical illness with supportive medical treatment for patients.

-Professor Anthony Komaroff from Harvard Medical School said at a 2006 Centre for Disease Control Press conference:
+This repeated in essence what he said eight years previously at a 2006 Centre for Disease Control Press conference:

 In January 2008, Prof Nancy Klimas went on record: